-Sol: a.
-TM that cannot leave their input is equivalent to LBA
+Sol: (a) TM that cannot leave their input is equivalent to LBA

-- c.
-3-tape TM is equivalent to TM - d.
-TM with single symbol alphabet is equivalent to TM
+- (b) TM that cannot use more than n! cells on 'n' length input is not equivalent to TM. - (c) 3-tape TM is equivalent to TM - (d) TM with single symbol alphabet is equivalent to TM